o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer/tutorial_multiplayer.md

     void HandleSendConfirmUptime(AzNetworking::IConnection* invokingConnection, const double& UpTime) override {}
 ```

-We can take note of this and provite our own implementation of it:
+We can take note of this and provide our own implementation of it:

 ```c++
 void MyFirstNetworkComponentController::HandleSendConfirmUptime([[maybe_unused]] AzNetworking::IConnection* invokingConnection,